tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 IKM.
 This process is repeated for each additional key update procedure.

 The shared secret is determined by the negotiated key exchange mechanism.
 In the base protocol, this mechanism is (EC)DHE (see {{Section 7.4 of TLS}}).
-For SecP256r1MLKEM768, defined in {{I-D.ietf-tls-ecdhe-mlkem}}, the
-shared secret is the concatenation of the ECDHE and ML-KEM shared secrets.
-For mlkem512, defined in {{I-D.ietf-tls-mlkem}}, the ML-KEM shared secret is provided to the key schedule in place of the (EC)DHE shared secret.
+Post-quantum and hybrid key exchange mechanisms derive the shared secret as specified by their respective definitions.
+See also
+{{pqc-cons}}.

 The traffic keys are re-derived from client_application_traffic_secret_N+1 and